 And even though he only played eleven seasons 1969-79, again since he was one of the best all around catchers of an entire decade that alone should be enough to give Thurman Munson consideration for the Hall of Fame.
 Anytime you’re one of the best players at your positions and one of the best players in the game for an entire decade, that alone should give you strong consideration to be in the Hall of Fame.
 But that’s not up to me but it took a plane crash in the Summer of 1979 to keep Thurman Munson out of the Hall of Fame because he’s a player that played in pain constantly, similar to Mickey Mantle another great Yankee and who was headed to the Hall of Fame.

 And for about ten years about as well as they could be done.
-But he was basically a 230 hitter with very little if any power and not much of a run producer his entire career.
-But he was a good clutch hitter in the playoffs but that alone even with being a great Defensive Catcher.
-Doesn’t get you in the Hall of Fame, the reason why Thurman Munson was a great catcher because he did everything that Rick Dempsey could do if not better.
+But Rick Dempsey was basically a 230 hitter with very little if any power and not much of a run producer his entire career.
+But he was a good clutch hitter in the playoffs but that alone even with being a great defensive catcher, doesn’t get you in the Hall of Fame.
+The reason why Thurman Munson was a great catcher because he did everything that Rick Dempsey could do if not better.

 Frank Russo: Captain- The Thurman Munson Story